Being a Highly Sensitive Person in Business, I know what it’s like for highly sensitive people who naturally give too much.

 Being a Highly Sensitive business boss in 2020

-20 years ago I started being a highly sensitive person in business.
+20 years ago, when I started being a highly sensitive person in business, the Internet had only just been born!

 I ran a boutique marketing and PR agency for bars and restaurants in central London, for four years.